sparkplug/mtn-momo-api-documentation/docs/testing/README.md

 ## Oauth Token

 Oauth Token is generated from the merchants’ API Key and Secret.
-API Key and Secret can be obtained through the provisioning API in Sandbox as described in 3.2.2
+API Key and Secret can be obtained through the provisioning API in Sandbox.

 ## Target Environment